vj0shii/vj0shii.github.io/_posts/2020-6-2-bypass-otp-mechanism-on-updating-sensitive-information.md

 I found this vulnerability in a ecommerce site, the site has a responsible disclosure program

-So the vulnerability was in profile updation page, there was a form by which a user can update his/her details, the details also includes `Mobile Number`, when a user tried to update any other detail it was updated normally but when user click on Edit button at `Mobile Number` field, OTP is sent to the registered email, and a popup occurs asking for the OTP, after entering OTP the number field can be enabled and updated
+So the vulnerability was in profile<!--more--> updation page, there was a form by which a user can update his/her details, the details also includes `Mobile Number`, when a user tried to update any other detail it was updated normally but when user click on Edit button at `Mobile Number` field, OTP is sent to the registered email, and a popup occurs asking for the OTP, after entering OTP the number field can be enabled and updated

 **OTP Validation Request**